Germany–Poland relations

-The Cold War saw good relations between the communist states of People's Republic of Poland and the German Democratic Republic.
+The Cold War saw good relations between the communist states of the Polish People's Republic and the German Democratic Republic.
 Polish-West German relations, on the other hand, were strained, although they improved after Chancellor Willy Brandt launched the Ostpolitik.
 In 1990, Germany reunified and it confirmed the Polish-German border on the Oder-Neisse line in a treaty.
-Both states are now NATO and European Union allies and partners, having an open border and being members of the European Single Market.
+Both states are now NATO and the European Union allies and partners, having an open border and being members of the European Single Market.
 Both countries are also members of the OECD, OSCE, the Council of Europe, the Council of the Baltic Sea States, HELCOM and the World Trade Organization.
 The once poor relationship between Poland and Germany has now become a strategic partnership.

 Overview

-A medieval legend about a Polish Princess Wanda shows the German-Polish enmity.
-In the legend, Princess Wanda rejected to marry Knight Rüdiger, a German ruler.
-The original chronicle by Wincenty Kadłubek states German troops refused to fight, Rüdiger committed suicide, and Wanda lived a long life.
-However, later versions say Rüdiger invaded Poland following Wanda's rejection and she drowned herself in the Vistula in order to spare Poland further fighting.